FORTY-FOUR

 Image © Jose & MidJourney

-I have a friend who own a boat.
+I have a friend who owns a boat.
 And you know what they say, never buy a boat, get a friend who owns a boat.
 But this post is not about the boat, but about the friend, I hope you see this as an ode to friendship.

 This friend is fairly new, about 8 years old friendship, depending on what you compare it to.
 My oldest friends are 40 years old, when I moved from Africa to Portugal, and I don’t have many that go that far back.
 This friendship started when we moved to Boston, it seems my friend are connected to places I moved to, every time I move there are a few that remain friends, forever.
 Except from Africa, where the age and moves in the continent disbanded all the friendships I had until I was 16.
 I have friends in Leiria, in Lisbon, In Barcelona, In London, In Chicago, and so on.
 This friend is a friend from Boston, we met through a Chicago acquaintance, and he just reminded me I was on his first time taking out his sailing boat.